Updated September 2020: Pheed has since been bought out (April 2016). Both original and updated content below.

 So what’s the next big thing?
+Well..
+Pheed is on the list!
 Especially in the digital world, that always seems to be the question.
-It is a never ending source of creating and inventing and I think it’s so much fun to be a part of something that is always changing!
+Everyone wants what’s newer, better, faster… something.
+The internet is a never ending source of creating and inventing.
+It’s so much fun to see it all always changing!
 There is an ongoing plethora of new ideas, new ways of doing things, new businesses and new social networks.
-Sometimes it can be overwhelming, but I love the challenge it brings to always be on our toes and keep up with the latest changes!
+Sometimes it can be overwhelming to keep up with, but I love the challenge it brings to us as a media company.
+We always have to be on our toes!

-So with that said let me ask a question.
-Have you heard of Pheed?
+So with that said let me ask… Have you heard of Pheed?
 Teens certainly have!
 Pheed is one of the newer social networks that was created last fall and currently has over a million users.
 Pheed brings together text, photo, video, audio, voice and broadcast.
 The purpose of Pheed is to give you options.
 To help you create and inspire others.
-They also make it easy to keep up with your personal networks as they give you the ability to post to your Twitter and Facebook profiles from the same page.
+They also make it easy to keep up with your other personal networks.
+They give you the ability to post to your Twitter and Facebook profiles from the same page.